svm-zhang/AGOUTI/README.md

     bwa index example.fasta
     bwa mem -M example.fasta example.1.fq example.2.fq | samtools view - > example.bam

 At the end of reads mapping, you will have the mapping results in BAM format.
 AGOUTI uses only uniquely mapped joining-pairs by checking mapping quality.
-For short-reads mappers such as BWA, you can use mapping quality to tell unique or not, e.g. mapQ > 0.
-If you use other mappers, you can filter out the ambiguous ones prior to input to AGOUTI.
-In the future version, we will make AGOUTI being able too internally recognize ambiguous reads mapping from different mappers.
+For short-reads mappers such as BWA, Bowtie2, you can use mapping quality to tell unique or not, e.g. mapQ > 0.
+If the mapper you are using does not use quality to mark ambiguous mapping, then you can first process your SAM/BAM file and feed AGOUTI with the unique ones.

 **Please make sure the SAM/BAM is sorted by reads name, not coordinates.**